MobMonRob/urdf2casadi/README.md

 With ROS:
 1. [Get ROS](http://www.ros.org/install/) (actually anything that installs `urdfdom_py`/`urdf_parser_py` will do).
 2. [Get CasADi](https://github.com/casadi/casadi/wiki/InstallationInstructions) (e.g. `pip install casadi`).
-3. Run `pip install --user .` in the folder.
+3. Run `pip install .` in the folder.

 Without ROS:
 1. Change the `urdfdom-py` to `urdf-parser-py` in `requirements.txt` (line 3) and in `setup.py` (line 20).
 2. [Get CasADi](https://github.com/casadi/casadi/wiki/InstallationInstructions) (e.g. `pip install casadi`).
-3. Run `pip install --user .` in the folder (`--user` specifies that it is a local install).
+3. Run `pip install .` in the folder (with additional option `--user` you can specify that it is a local install).

 Install with poetry:
 1. `git clone urdf2casadi`